intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 statements, who claim to be speaking on behalf of IETF, are truly representing IETF views.

-All outgoing liaison statements will be copied to IETF Secretariat using procedures defined in [6] or its successors.

 For a liaison statement generated on behalf of an IETF WG, the WG chair(s) must create a statement based on appropriate discussions within the WG to ensure working group consensus for the position(s)